thipages/dry-html/README.md

 ## ...
 Javascript

-a Javascript access is also available via `esm.min.js` with the following exports
+a Javascript access is also available via `esm.min.js` or via `npm i dry-html` with the following exports

 ```javascript
 import {